 How Much Miso Paste to Add to the Soup?

-A general rule of thumb in Japan is to add one tablespoon (18 g) of miso paste per miso soup bowl, which holds 200 ml of dashi.
+• In Japan, the general rule of thumb is to add one tablespoon (18 g) of miso paste per miso soup bowl (200 ml).

 Miso Soup

-After adding tofu, wakame seaweed, and green onion, serve miso soup immediately while it’s warm.
-By the time you are ready to enjoy the soup, it is an ideal temperature (167ºF or 75ºC) for drinking.
+Serve miso soup immediately while it’s warm.
+By the time you are ready to enjoy it, the soup will be at a perfect drinking temperature of 167°F (75°C).

 Reheating Miso Soup